vindognz/PyGambler/README.md

 Fix title breaking when you spam press the button

 **Special effects for:**
-`Plum, Orange, Bell, Bar`
+`Plum, Orange, Bar`

 Orange - add random functions that do a ton of 'complex' stuff but just pass / return 0 / have no implementations

-Bell - add random docstrings / comments?
-(might just limit it to a list of comments that are broad enough that they'll suit anything)

-Bar - jackpot (just call every other effect, maybe a cool animation)
+Bar - NEVERMIND im making it write the code to a file and then run that